menu

 Of note is NeighborhoodScout's research finding that the Brent Creek neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Brent Creek community truly stands out from the rest in this regard.

-In addition, if you're planning where to retire, the Brent Creek neighborhood in Flushing is a great option to consider.
+Also, if you're planning where to retire, the Brent Creek neighborhood in Flushing is a great option to consider.
 According to NeighborhoodScout's exclusive retirement dream area analysis, it's peaceful and quiet, has above average safety ratings compared to other neighborhoods in MI, offers a wide range of housing options, and has already attracted an enviable mix of college educated seniors.
-This neighborhood ranks as better for retirement living than 85.5% of the neighborhoods in Michigan.
+This neighborhood ranks as better for retirement living than 87.5% of the neighborhoods in Michigan.
 If you are considering retiring to Michigan, this is a good neighborhood to look at.
+In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for families with school-aged children.

 Diversity

-Did you know that the Brent Creek neighborhood has more Czechoslovakian and Lebanese ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Brent Creek neighborhood has more Czechoslovakian and Hungarian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.0% of this neighborhood's residents have Czechoslovakian ancestry and 1.7% have Lebanese ancestry.
+In fact, 0.9% of this neighborhood's residents have Czechoslovakian ancestry and 2.7% have Hungarian ancestry.

 Brent Creek is also pretty special linguistically.
 Significantly, 7.4% of its residents five years old and above primarily speak Polish at home.
 While this may seem like a small percentage, it is higher than 96.5% of the neighborhoods in America.